 have a PSA level that is any cause for alarm.
 And some men with prostate cancer may have a

 totally normal DRE because small or early prostate cancers are very difficult for a doctor to

 feel (the medical term for this is not palpable).

-While neither of these tests are 100% accurate, they are often a first step to help determine if a man has prostate cancer.
+While neither of these simple tests are 100% accurate, they are often a first step to help doctors determine if a man has prostate cancer.

 The doctor will then insert a gloved finger into the man’s rectum to feel the prostate gland.
 While this rectal examination is not very pleasant for a man, it is usually very brief.